open/close all folders

 - Painting the Medium: During his HSDM in 2002UM, Shingo tries to copy one of Kyo's moves... and forgets about halfway through.
 He then takes advantage of the fact that he's in a video game to read through his notebook and finishes the chain of attacks.

-- Also in '99, one of his intros had him saying, "Shingo is now no longer an Edit Character!", considering that in his debut in '97 and the subsequent Dream Match in '98, he's exactly that: an Edit Character without an official team.
+- Also in '99, one of his intros had him saying, "Shingo is not an Edit Character this year!", considering that in his debut in '97 and the subsequent Dream Match in '98, he's exactly that: an Edit Character without an official team.

 - Random Number God: In some games, Shingo will randomly perform the aformentioned Critical Hit attacks, occasionally do two hits (and produce flames) with his Dokugami Mikansei, and randomly lose his balance and fall at the third hit of Oboro Guruma Mikansei.

 - Shout-Out: His '99 taunt is basically feigning being hit and saying "You hit me!
-Not even my father hits me!"
+Not even my parents hit me!"